quest-bih/quest-pdf-tools/README.md

 # Quest PDF Tools

-A FastAPI-based service for processing PDF documents, providing comprehensive document analysis and content extraction capabilities.
+A FastAPI-based web application and API service for processing PDF documents, providing comprehensive document analysis and content extraction capabilities.
+The service can be deployed either as a full web application with an intuitive interface or as a standalone API.

 ## Features